marichard/school/README.md

-# school
+# School
-Learning advanced SQL
+Analysis of school performance.